-Jack Barry & Miryam Jacobi met at Toi Whakaari; New Zealand Drama School.
-Their kaupapa is to work as creative partners with clients to dream up ambitious and beautiful ways to solve their problems and tell their stories.
+Jack Barry & Miryam Jacobi lead the 2113 team, honing a wealth of expertise in front and behind the lens.
+With a diverse slate across commercial, film, television and content – they work as creative partners with clients, agencies and funders to dream up ambitious and beautiful ways to solve problems and tell stories.

 What’s in a name?

-In the year 1995, a young family of three moved into a house in Papakura, South Auckland.
+In the year of 1995, a young family of three moved into a house in South Auckland, in Papakura to be exact.

-It was often a place to rest their head.
+Often it was a place to rest their head.

-Over the years, this little house transformed into a Whare Wananga (A place of higher learning).
+This little house slowly, over the years transformed into a Whare Wananga (a place of higher learning).

 The postal code for this house is 2113.